Confined space: Rescue

-Where a system of entry permits is in place, a rescue plan is required, which includes a trained and equipped rescue team available within a reasonable response.
+Where a system of entry permits is in place, a rescue plan is required, which includes a trained and equipped rescue team available within a reasonable response time.
 It will list the personnel and equipment required to be at the worksite before entry is allowed.
 Special equipment such as tripod hoists, harnesses, and others may be required to extricate a worker from a toxic environment, without unduly endangering rescue personnel.
 In some industrial plants, Working at Height (WAH) and Confined Space (CS) rescue services are combined and delivered together.